nawab312/AWS/Networking/ELB/README.md

 - **Classic Load Balancer (CLB):** The original load balancer, suitable for simple load balancing of traffic across EC2 instances.
 It supports both HTTP/HTTPS and TCP protocols but lacks many advanced features.
 - **Application Load Balancer (ALB):** Designed for modern application architectures, ALB works at the application layer (Layer 7) and supports advanced routing, host/path-based routing, WebSocket, and HTTP/2.
 It is ideal for microservices and container-based applications.
 - **Network Load Balancer (NLB):** Operating at the transport layer (Layer 4), NLB is optimized for high-performance, low-latency, and high-throughput traffic.
 It is best for applications that require extreme performance and static IP addresses.
 - **Gateway Load Balancer (GWLB):** Intended for third-party virtual appliances, such as firewalls, it transparently scales and manages traffic between networks.

+---

+You have an application deployed across three Availability Zones (AZs) behind an Application Load Balancer (ALB).
+You observe that even though all AZs have healthy targets, one AZ is receiving significantly more traffic than others.
+Why?
+- When **Cross-Zone Load Balancing** is disabled, the ALB only routes traffic to targets within the same Availability Zone as the client request.
+- Cross-Zone LB is always enabled for ALB

+---

 **Target Types**